If you’re a practitioner that is providing support to individuals with convictions, please see our section for practitioners.

 Case work – There are some instances where it is appropriate, or necessary, for us to intervene and provide individual support to somebody treated unfairly because of a conviction.

-As part of delivering our support, we’re members of the following:
+As part of delivering our support, we’re members of:

 - Helplines Partnership